Isabell Masters: Presidential campaigns

 In 2000 she was a write-in candidate in Kansas alongside George W. Bush and Al Gore.
 Her vice-presidential running mate was her daughter, Alfreda Dean Masters.

 She made several unsuccessful attempts at winning the Republican primary elections for President.
 In 1996 she was on the ballot in Oklahoma and won 1,052 votes (Bob Dole won by a large margin).

-In addition to her presidential campaigns, Masters ran for city council in Topeka, Kansas, and was once a candidate for Mayor of West Palm Beach, Florida.
+In addition to her presidential campaigns, Masters ran for the city council in Topeka, Kansas, and was once a candidate for Mayor of West Palm Beach, Florida.

-Masters' had six children.
-They include Rev. Thomas A. Masters Sr. of the New Macedonia Missionary Baptist Church (Riviera Beach, Florida), the current Mayor of Riviera Beach who was a community leader protesting efforts by the George W. Bush legal team to stop the Florida election recount following the controversial 2000 United States presidential election.
-Her daughter, political scientist Cora Masters, became the fourth wife of former Washington, D.C.
+Masters' six children include Rev. Thomas A. Masters Sr. of the New Macedonia Missionary Baptist Church in Riviera Beach, Florida, the current mayor of Riviera Beach who was a community leader protesting efforts by the George W. Bush legal team to stop the Florida election recount following the controversial 2000 United States presidential election, and political scientist Cora Masters, who became the fourth wife of former Washington, D.C.
 Mayor Marion Barry in 1994, but they later divorced.

-Isabell Masters died in her sleep on September 11, 2011, in at a nursing facility in Lake Worth, Florida, at the age of 98.
+Isabell Masters died in her sleep on September 11, 2011, at a nursing facility in Lake Worth, Florida, at the age of 98.
 She had lived with her son, Riviera Beach Mayor Thomas Masters, for the last four years of her life.